MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

 - A Microsoft account or an Azure Active Directory user identity.
 An Azure subscription isn't required.
 - An Azure Data Explorer cluster and database.
 [Create a cluster and database](create-cluster-and-database.md).
 - [A storage account](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
-- For the recommended method of ingesting historical data, [install LightIngest](lightingest.md).
+- For the recommended method of using the *CreationTime* ingestion property during ingestion, [install LightIngest](lightingest.md).

 ## Ingest historical data